Patient education: Chronic pancreatitis (Beyond the Basics)

 Imaging tests — Imaging tests such as x-ray, ultrasound, CT scan, or MRI provide information about the structure of the pancreas, the ducts that drain the pancreas and gallbladder, and the tissues surrounding the pancreas.

 Other tests, such as endoscopic retrograde cholangiopancreatography (ERCP) or endoscopic ultrasound, are tests that can outline the areas that drain the pancreas and gallbladder.
 These tests are performed by passing a tube through the mouth into the digestive tract.
-(See "Patient information: ERCP (endoscopic retrograde cholangiopancreatography) (Beyond the Basics)" and "Endoscopic ultrasound in chronic pancreatitis".)
+(See "Patient education: ERCP (endoscopic retrograde cholangiopancreatography) (Beyond the Basics)" and "Endoscopic ultrasound in chronic pancreatitis".)

 Tests for pancreatic cancer — Some of the tests for chronic pancreatitis can help to determine the likelihood of having pancreatic cancer.
 These tests may be done because the signs of chronic pancreatitis and pancreatic cancer are similar.